yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

 # Create an account

 **An account is an object that makes it easier to send and receive transactions.
-Accounts store information such as addresses and pending bundle hashes in a database.
+Accounts store information such as addresses and pending bundle hashes in a local database.
 This stored information allows you to interact with an IOTA network without worrying about reusing addresses or promoting and reattaching pending transactions.**

-Addresses in accounts are also more than simple IOTA addresses.
-All addresses in accounts are actually conditional deposit addresses.
+Accounts remove the need to call nodes for information like address state or balances.
+They are also resilient to snapshots.
+The libraries now:

+Store the account information and settings locally.
+You can also export and import existing accounts.
+Store pending transactions locally.
+Handle the promotion and reattachment of pending transactions via a predefined strategy.
+You can also define your own strategy.
+The reattachment and promotion functionality is supported via a plug-in and you can develop your own plug-ins that extend the library functionality.
+Have a notion of which addresses from your account have been deposited to and spent from, and which should be used for input selection.
+So whenever you request a deposit, you are doing so in a safe manner.
+Provide event handling functionality.
+You can now listen out for different events, for example every new deposit, or every confirmed, outgoing transaction.
+Introduce a concept of Conditional Deposit Addresses (CDAs), which are now the primary means of communicating with depositors.
+This is a very important feature which we will expand on in the next post.

 You can use accounts to do the following: